Skip navigation

 As a professional practice course, there are no specific topics that must be covered.
 Instead the emphasis is very much on what you need to study in order to prepare yourself for the Approved Clinician role and/or to continue your professional development.

-At the start you will be encouraged to write a learning proposal that identifies your specific learning objectives.
-You will then work towards these objectives through undertaking further continuing professional development (CPD), reflecting on your CPD and ultimately through completion of a work-based project.
-On completion you should have developed the skills and knowledge you need for you to make an application to be an Approved Clinician, if that is your goal.
+At the start of the Postgraduate Certificate you will be encouraged to write a learning contract that identifies your specific learning objectives on which you will have feedback from a University Mentor.
+You will then work towards meeting these objectives through undertaking further continuing professional development (CPD) attending study days offered by the University, reflecting on your CPD and ultimately through completion of a work-based project.
+On completion of the Postgraduate Certificate you should have developed many skills and much of the knowledge you need to make an application to be an Approved Clinician.

 Year Two: Optional 12 months of 'Bolt-On' support.

-Learners who are awarded the Professional Practice in Law Award will be eligible for a further 12 months of support the aim of which is to aid them to gain AC approval within that time period.
+Learners who are awarded the Postgraduate Certificate are eligible for a further 12 months of support the aim of which is to aid them to gain AC approval within that time period.
 Each learner will be offered a University Mentor (UM) who will encourage them to self assess their progress and to identify and plan professional development opportunities as required to evidence the necessary AC competencies.
 The UMs attached to the programme are experienced ACs from a range of professional backgrounds and located across England.
 Learners will take personal responsibility for arranging meetings with their UM at times that are mutually convenient to them.
 Tripartite meetings between learner, UM and work-based mentor are also encouraged.

 During this second year learners will be invited to attend additional CPD events and workshops (dates to follow) where speakers will include experienced and recently approved ACs; lawyers; medics and tribunal members.